4d/docs/docsPostProcessed/Project/compiler.md

 ### Default typing

-You use this area to set the default type for ambiguous database objects.
+Use this area to set the default type for ambiguous database objects.

 - **Numeric**: Used to force numeric typing in an unambiguous manner, either in real or longint.
-It has no priority over any directives that may have been placed in your project.
+This will not override the directives you may have set in your project.
 You can optimize the running of your database by choosing the Longint type.
 - **Button**: Used to force button typing in an unambiguous manner, either in real or longint.
-It has no priority over any directives that may have been placed in your project.
-It concerns buttons as well as check boxes, picture buttons, button grids, radio buttons, picture pop-up menus and drop-down lists.
+This will not override the directives you may have set in your project.
+This type applies to buttons as well as check boxes, picture buttons, button grids, radio buttons, picture pop-up menus and drop-down lists.

 ### Compiler Methods for...

 This area lets you rename the Compiler methods that are generated automatically by the compiler when you click [Generate Typing](#generate-typing).

-Up to 5 compiler methods may be generated; a compiler method is only generated if the project contains the corresponding items:
+Up to 5 compiler methods may be generated; a compiler method is only generated if the project contains the following items:

 - **Variables**: Groups together process variable declarations;
 - **Interprocess Variables**: Groups together interprocess variable declarations;